 I enjoy the problem-solving side of web development, whenever I get asked for some unusual functionality or something I haven’t done before I jump on it!
 Sometimes half of the fun is researching how to do something, which can often lead to the discovery or development of new code snippets that can be rolled out to all of our websites.

 The most important things that employers are looking for in developers are the right skills and experience with a good portfolio of work, which I believe it is entirely achievable being self-taught using free online resources.
-I personally recommend FreeCodeCamp as a place to start, it teaches all the basic skills required and at the same time, it builds a portfolio of work.

 Interested in a role in IT?
 Why not view our roles and find one near you?